mohammedz00/mohammedz00/README.md

-### Hi there, My name is Mohammed Zenudeen Shehbaz👋.
-I am a 4th year Mechanical & Aerospace Engineering student at the University of Strathclyde in Glasgow.
+###I am a 4th year Mechanical & Aerospace Engineering student at the University of Strathclyde in Glasgow.
 I have hopes of combining Mechanical and Software engineering to create solutions for problems we face in todays world.
 I am particularly intrested in Artificial intelligence and Machine Learning.
 Currently, I am working on my Thesis involving Machine Learning, Satellite Data, and Healthcare.

 <!--
 **mohammedz00/mohammedz00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.